PAST2212/domainthreat/README.md

 **1. Basic Domainmonitoring**<br>

 1.1.
 Keywords from file keywords.txt (e.g. tuigroup) are used to make full-word detection (e.g. newtuigroup.shop) and similar-word detection (e.g. tuiqroup.com (g=q)) on newly registered domain names.<br>
 1.2.
-Keywords from file topic_keywords.txt are used to find these keywords (e.g. holiday) in content of (translated) webpages (e.g. newtuigroup.shop) of domain monitoring results from point 1.1.<br>
+Keywords from file topic_keywords.txt are used to find these keywords (e.g. travel) in source code of (translated) webpages (e.g. dulichtui.com) of domain monitoring results from point 1.1.<br>

    ==> Results are exported to Newly-Registered-Domains .csv File<br>